If you would like to receive our action alerts in your email inbox, send a request to smpa@sanmateopeaceaction.org

 Rein in Nuclear Weapons

-In January, the Bulletin of Atomic Scientists moved their iconic Doomsday Clock ahead to 90 seconds before midnight, the closest it’s ever come to symbolic global apocalypse.
-Next month the clock will be set again in an annual action.
+A year ago, the Bulletin of Atomic Scientists moved their iconic Doomsday Clock ahead to 90 seconds before midnight, the closest it’s ever come to symbolic global apocalypse.
+This month the clock will be set again in an annual action.
 Vladimir Putin has threatened to use nuclear weapons in Ukraine.
 Tensions are rising with China.
 Last August, the UN Secretary-General said “humanity is just one misunderstanding, one miscalculation away from nuclear annihilation.”

 In short, the threat of nuclear war is all too real and frightening, perhaps greater than it has been since the Cuban Missile Crisis over 60 years ago, and threatening all of humanity, all we hold dear.